magicdude4eva/docker-smokeping/README.md

 + **09.12.16:** First release.

 ## Donations are always welcome
-If this helped you in any way, you can always leave me a tip at
+:beer: **Please support me**: If the above helped you in any way, then [follow me on Twitter](https://twitter.com/gerdnaschenweng) or send me some coins:
 ```
 (BTC)    1KBJLaaxgu7XBVsrTWg7XaFmSPRymiCvVz
 (ETH)    0x457772e18E9e65ef770666cfE45020b1887264A0